outlier-org/onboarding/gitAndGitHub.md

 * The exception to the above single commit rule is when a PR introduces new packages.
 Create one extra commit in the same PR for each new package your PR needs.

+* To keep review simple and reduce complexity, A PR may not include modifications to more than 10 files.
+Exceptions this file count include:
+  * New components
+  * Test files
+  * Icons or image files
+  * Constants files

 * Do not modify a project's `.gitignore` to add files related to your editor or environment.
 Use your own [global .gitignore](https://stackoverflow.com/questions/7335420/global-git-ignore/22885996#22885996) for that instead.

 * Be sure that your PRs have descriptive titles that explain what has been changed.
 Typically the commit message is sufficient.
 "Fixes #66" is not.